keniasousa/keniasousa.github.io/about.md

 ---

 I am Kenia Sousa, mom to two beautiful and creative kids and wife to an amazing man.
+I'm a Process Engineer at TD Bank in Canada.
+I love working with a group of people who are always looking to improve customer and colleague experience using a continuous improvement philopsophy.

-I'm currently a business analyst of one of the biggest education programmes of the European Commission, [Erasmus+][erasmus-plus]{:target="_blank"}.
-I elicit requirements leading workshops, model business processes using BPMN, specify system impact, create prototypes, support creating user manuals, monitor processes and identify and apply process improvements.
+Previously, I was a business analyst in one of the biggest education programmes of the European Commission, [Erasmus+][erasmus-plus]{:target="_blank"} in Belgium.
+I elicited requirements leading workshops, modeled business processes using BPMN, specified system impact, created prototypes, created user manuals, monitored processes and identified and applied process improvements.

 I have a PhD in Economics and Management Sciences, achieved with a strong academic participation with several publications and a thesis on usability for business.